kyuupichan/electrumx/docs/PEER_DISCOVERY.rst

 effectiveness of sybil attacks and peer spamming.

 The response should only include peers it has successfully connected to recently.
-If Tor routing is not available, so their existence cannot be verified, the response should include some hard-coded onion peers so that clients always have a choice of onion servers.

-Only reporting recent good peers ensures that those that have gone offline will not be passed around for long (ignoring for hard-coded onion peer exception).
+Only reporting recent good peers ensures that those that have gone offline will not be passed around for long.

 In ElectrumX, "recently" is taken to be the last 24 hours.
 Only one peer from each IPv4/16 netmask is returned, and the number of onion